 Okay to make the quilt…

 My Quilt is approximately 25″ x 34″

-12 Vintage Handkerchiefs – try to get them all close to the same size, if you can’t find 12 the same size I’ll talk about how to handle that
+- 12 Vintage Handkerchiefs – try to get them all close to the same size; if you can’t find 12 the same size, I’ll talk about handling that.

 Step One: Decide what size Squares you want to work with

 Measure your largest hankie then subtract ½″ from each side.
 So if you have a 10 ½″ hankie, you’re dealing with 10″ squares.

 If you only have one large hankie and the rest are small, I recommend going with whatever is the most common size.
 Assuming you’re ok with trimming your largest hankie down to size.